-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A AESTHETICS: Would the project: a.
-Have a substantial adverse effect on a scenic vista? $\boxtimes$ Discussion: The project site is not located with nin a scenic vis ta. b.
-Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? $\boxtimes$ Discussion: The site is not considered a scenic there are no historic buildings located on this s s not located along a a state scenic hig hway, and c.
-Substantially degrade the existing visual character or quality of the site and its surroundings? $\boxtimes$ Discussion: The proposed development would properties.
-The project would not degrade the e d.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact I. A ESTHETICS: Would the project: a.
+Have a substantial adverse effect on a scenic vista? \boxtimes Discussion: The project site is not located with in a scenic vis ta. b.
+Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+Discussion: The site is not considered a scenic r there are no historic buildings located on this sit not located along a state scenic hig hway, and c.
+Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes Discussion: The proposed development would r properties.
+The project would not degrade the ex- d.
 Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-(Sources: 1, 2, 10) Discussion: Any new exterior lighting will be a required to be s hielded so that it do es not produce off-site glare. are Site AGRICULTURE AND FOREST RESOURCE significant environmental effects, lead agencies to Assessment Model (1997) prepared by the California impacts on agriculture and farmland.
-Work Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? may refer to the ifornia Dept. of uld the project: ne California Agricu Conservation as ar ultural Land Eva luation and to use in Discussion: The project is not located on agriculating place on the site. ulturally zoned land and there are i no agricultural a ctivities b.
+(Sources: 1, 2, 10)

+Discussion: Any new exterior lighting will be required to be shielded so that it does not produce off-site glare.

+II.
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+Would the project:

+a.
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes Discussion: The project is not located on agricultu taking place on the site. rally zoned land and there are no a agricultural activ vities b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-Discussion: See discussion section for Section II.a. c.
-Conflict with existing zoning for, or cause $\boxtimes$
+Discussion: See discussion section for Section II.a c.
+Conflict with existing zoning for, or cause \boxtimes